rootless-containers/rootlesscontaine.rs/content/getting-started/docker.md

 for port fowarding (`docker run -p`) and multi-container networking (`docker network create`), but it doesn't support limiting resources with cgroup.

-Docker 20.10 (beta as of October 2020) added support for limiting resources using cgroup v2.
+Docker 20.10 added support for limiting resources using cgroup v2.

 ## Installation